cli-guidelines/cli-guidelines/content/_index.md

 **Provide web-based documentation.**
 People need to be able to search online for your tool’s documentation, and to link other people to specific parts.
 The web is the most inclusive documentation format available.

+**Provide syntax diagram.**
+Syntax diagram is an excellent way to explain your CLI; it depicts your command set nicely and intuitively.
+For instance, [IBM FlashSystem Documentation](https://www.ibm.com/docs/es/flashsystem-9x00/8.3.x?topic=83x-flashsystem-9200) provides a [basic guide to its syntax diagrams](https://www.ibm.com/docs/es/flashsystem-9x00/8.3.x?topic=interface-syntax-diagrams) and syntax diagram for every command (e.g., [mkarray command](https://www.ibm.com/docs/es/flashsystem-9x00/8.3.x?topic=commands-mkarray)).

+Do not worry about drawing diagrams; there are tools that convert a syntax into a diagram.
+For example, [EBNF 2 RAILROAD](https://matthijsgroen.github.io/ebnf2railroad/) draws a nice railroad diagram from a syntax written in EBNF.

 **Provide terminal-based documentation.**
 Documentation in the terminal has several nice properties: it’s fast to access, it stays in sync with the specific installed version of the tool, and it works without an internet connection.